datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 ---
 title: "Getting Started with $productName$"
-description: "A simple three step guide to installing $productName$ and quickly get started routing traffic from the edge of your Kubernetes cluster to your services."
+description: "A simple three-step guide to installing $productName$ and quickly get started routing traffic from the edge of your Kubernetes cluster to your services."
 ---

 import Alert from '@material-ui/lab/Alert';